 Lastly, walk us through your most and least favourite food in Israel.

-The food in Israel is as varied as their people.
-Israeli cuisine absorbed food traditions from both Europe and the Middle East so you can find almost every world cuisine for any price.
+The food in Israel is as varied as the people.
+Israeli cuisine has absorbed food traditions from both Europe and the Middle East, so you can find almost every world cuisine for any price.
 There is even a kosher Korean restaurant in the Old City of Jerusalem!

-My most favourite will always be Asian food as it’s home for me.
-My least favourite is the “gefilte fish” (Ashkenazi style poached mixture of ground deboned fish).
+My favourite will always be Korean food, as it’s home for me.
+My least favourite is the “gefilte fish” (an Ashkenazi-style poached mixture of ground, deboned fish).
 I never could understand that one.